Skip to content

 Integration Security Best Practices

-• Use encrypted connections (TLS/SSL) for all data synchronization
+• Encrypted connections — Use TLS/SSL for all data synchronization

-• Implement OAuth authentication rather than username/password credentials
+• OAuth authentication — Avoid username/password credentials

 Segregation of Duties